 In September we took part in our first concert of the season.
 This was the Hertfordhsire High Sheriff's Community Choirs concert, held in Haileybury College on September 28th.
 Sarah Beazley, in her year as High Sheriff, had an idea for a concert that would bring choirs together from across the county to sing together.
 Music is something that unites us and choirs demonstrate cooperation, inclusivity and the sharing of a positive experience.
 Sarah wants to have a focus on supporting stronger communities during her term in office, and felt choirs were a good example of this.
 Nine choirs took part, performing both individually and together in a concert that was a joyful celebration of the power of song and community spirit.

 We returned to Haileybury College at the beginning of November for a performance of Elgar's The Dream of Gerontius.
 The highly acclaimed performance was in collaboration with Haileybury College Chapel and Lower School Choirs, as well as Haileybury Choral Society with the Herfordshire Philharmonia Orchestra.
+The picture below shows the performers and more pictures from the concert are available here.

 RCS rehearses on Tuesday evenings 7.45- 9.45 in Royston Methodist Church and performs around four times a year in Royston and surrounding villages.
 New singers are welcome to join RCS by coming along to an open rehearsal.